sterpe/quantum-flux/README.md

     myStore.removeListener(l);
   });

-  // Basically works like node EventEmitter except that if listenerA removes listenerB and they were
+  // Basically works like node EventEmitter except that removal behavior is consistent with
-  // registered in that order originally then listenerB is immediately removed and not called for that event...
-  // consistent with in-browser removeEventListener, not node's removeListener.
+  //in-browser removeEventListener, not node's removeListener.

 ```